Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Generally speaking, water is heated by microwaves where its heating efficiency is highest at 0 Celsius.
 Below 273 K, however, ice is frozen and not heated by the electric field.
-Methane hydrate that is excited by microwaves application is eventually collapsed.
+Methane hydrate that is excited by microwaves application is heated and eventually collapsed.

 ### Necessary Files of the Repository ###